 Program services: The 36-bedroom Nashville Ronald McDonald House serves families from across the country and around the world.
-Since opening in 1991, the House has served over 15,943 families who have come from all 95 counties in Tennessee, 66 counties in Kentucky, 41 other states, 2 U.S. territories and 14 foreign countries.
-In 2021, despite the world-wide Covid-19 Pandemic, the House remained open, serving 79 families, versus in a typical year, the House serves approximately 500 families.
-In 2021, 92% of guest families could not afford to pay anything, the House requests a \$15 per night donation from families to stay in the House; however, most families cannot afford to pay.
+Since opening in 1991, 16,125 families have called our House "home."
+Families have come from all 95 counties in Tennessee, 66 counties in Kentucky, 41 other states, 2 U.S. territories and 14 foreign countries.
+In 2022, despite the continuing world-wide Covid-19 Pandemic and our RMHC Global organization limiting the number of bedrooms allowed to be used, we remained open, serving 182 families, versus in a typical year, the House serves approximately 500 families.